GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

 created the first time they are accessed.
 The TransformStream is stored as a symbol property on the object, to avoid interfering with the usable namespace.

-The `encode()` and `decode()` methods are wrapped to verify that the readable and writable sides aren't locked before proceeding with the operation.

-`encode`, `decode` and the `readable` and `writable` getters are all defined as functions of the appropriate names, so that the `name` property on the function objects will be correct.
+The `readable` and `writable` getters are all defined as functions of the appropriate names, so that the `name` property on the function objects will be correct.

 ### Scalability